parkjin-nim/Manhattan_in_Seoul/README.md

 -  Geumcheon-gu group is residential with fast foods

 Manhattan is a place of Park,Exhibit,Art Museum,Yoga Studio,Plaza,Bakery,Garden,Bookstore,American Restaurant,Coffee Shop.
 It looks close to Cultural & Tourist & Hub.
-Except 'Park' which usually belongs to a residential group in S.Korea, it looks similiar to Jongno-gu, etc. group, according to the analysis in 2018.
+Except 'Park' which usually belongs to a residential group in Seoul, it looks similiar to Jongno-gu group, according to the analysis in 2018.